Zombies, Run!: Reception and legacy

+Commercial reception

 Zombies, Run! became the highest-grossing Health & Fitness app on Apple's App Store within two weeks of its initial release.
 As of 2014, Zombies, Run! had over 750,000 players.

 Pocket Gamer regarded the "compelling narrative" of Zombies, Run! as being a way to trick the player into exercising.
 Zombies, Run! has a score of 71 on Metacritic, averaging 5 reviews.
 USA Today said of the story "If you're a fan of radio, zombie stories or need an extra push to get fit this year, Zombies, Run! excels in concept and execution."
 Caelainn Hogan writing for the Washington Post noted that she was interested in using the app weeks after beginning.
 Mur Lafferty, writing for the Escapist, also noted that it was fun to follow the story in the app, and therefore Lafferty sustained running.
 The base-building feature has been regarded as a good way to sustain interest in the game when not running.
 Fast Company named Six to Start as one of their top 10 most innovative companies of 2013, describing Zombies, Run! as "one part audio book, one part video game, and one party sneaky personal trainer".
 Rachel Shatto of Curve magazine praised the app, noting that the strong acting and good storyline made the app accessible to people who weren't "zombiephiles".
 Rick Broida, writing for CNET, was not engaged by Zombies, Run!, finding the dissonance between the urgent radio clips and his upbeat track list distracting.
 Zombies, Run! was shortlisted for the Design Museum's Design of the Year Award in 2013.
 Maureen Halushak, an experienced runner who writes for The Globe and Mail, "struggled to suspend [her] disbelief" when running.
 Halushak noted that the app was more about using the player's imagination than "pushing [the player] to the limit", citing the low frequency of zombie chases.